 Definition and Purpose of Invisalign

 Invisalign is a teeth-straightening technique designed to address various orthodontic issues, including overcrowding, gaps between teeth, overbites, underbites, and crossbites.
-The aligners exert gentle pressure on specific teeth, gradually moving them to their desired positions over time.
+The Invisalign exert gentle pressure on specific teeth, gradually moving them to their desired positions over time.

 The purpose of Invisalign is twofold: To improve the alignment of teeth for aesthetic reasons and to enhance oral health.
 By achieving proper dental alignment, individuals can enjoy a more confident smile while reducing the risk of dental problems associated with misaligned teeth.